All The Best Places (in 2020) to Find WooCommerce Help and Support

 Facebook groups are a great way to share knowledge and engage in discussions with WooCommerce experts from across the globe.

 Generally, you have to follow the guidelines of the group to become a member and for smooth interactions with other members.
-The groups could either be closed or public.
+The groups are normally either public or private.

-Only members can see the content in a closed group.
+Only members can see the content in a private group.
 But in open groups, anyone can see the content and view the members.

 Now let’s have a look at some of the most active WooCommerce support groups.